-Applicants should have the following information on hand when they sit down to submit their Ray Aviation Scholarship application.
+Applicants should have the following information on hand when the sit down to submit their Ray Aviation Scholarship application.

-- EAA number (if applicable). - The date they plan to begin flight training (Must be within 60 days of the scholarship start date, i.e. the last day of the month the scholar is approved by EAA). - How they plan to stay engaged with the chapter and fulfill volunteer service hours. - Pilot certification desired (glider, sport, or private). - Digital copy of their FAA or Transport Canada medical certificate (private pilot applicants only). - Digital copy of their student pilot certificate. - Information regarding the flight training location they will utilize if accepted (name, type of aircraft, website, etc.). - Where they plan to complete ground school, or digital copy of their written exam score. - Contingency plan, should training cost more than the amount of money awarded. - Digital copy of most recent page in logbook (if applicable). - Total amount of other flight training awards received from other groups (chapter, CAP, etc). - Email of individual who will be writing their letter of recommendation (teacher, CFI, or chapter member). - In their own words, a 150-250 word explanation of why they should be selected for the Ray Aviation Scholarship.
+- EAA number (if applicable). - The date they plan to begin flight training.
+(Must be within 60 days of receiving award.) - How they plan to stay engaged with the chapter and fulfill volunteer service hours. - Pilot certification desired (glider, sport, or private). - Digital copy of their FAA medical (private pilot applicants only). - Digital copy of their student pilot certificate. - Information regarding the flight training location they will utilize if accepted (name, type of aircraft, website, etc.). - Where they plan to complete ground school, or digital copy of their FAA written exam score. - Contingency plan, should training cost more than the amount of money awarded. - Digital copy of most recent page in logbook (if applicable). - Total amount of other flight training awards received from other groups. (chapter, CAP, etc.) - Email of individual who will be writing their letter of recommendation (teacher, CFI, or chapter member). - In their own words, a 150-200 word explanation on why they should be selected for the Ray Aviation Scholarship.